RheaAyase/jekyll-rhea/_posts/2020-01-28-AMD-Ryzen-as-a-server.md

 Ryzen 3000 is an amazing "revolution."
 Enjoy it.
 You can get some inspiration on my [pcpartpicker](https://pcpartpicker.com/user/RheaAyase/saved/#view=wBMjpg), or in [this Ryzen-hosted Nextcloud photo album](https://cloud.rhea.dev/s/qPjwdo9MCKFRR3S) ;)

+Next in the Ryzen series will be a little [guide to overclocking and undervolting](https://rhea.dev/articles/2020-03/AMD-Ryzen-PBO-OC-undervolting).